Foreign workers gaffe sets PCs back

 This week, we learned that would-be Ontario premier Tim Hudak doesn’t like the idea of paying employers $10,000 to hire unemployed immigrants, and $0 to hire other unemployed people.
 You’d have to think the vast majority of Ontarians would agree with him on that.
 And based on the information that was available on Monday morning, they had reason to believe that’s what the Liberals were actually proposing.

 The Canadian Press obtained a leaked copy of the Liberal platform, along with a recording of a strategists’ conference call, on Sunday.
 “People who hire an immigrant for their first job in Ontario would be eligible for a tax credit on the first $10,000 of costs associated with the hiring,” CP reported.
-Read the rest of this entry
+Continue reading “Foreign workers gaffe sets PCs back”

 Excelling in the NCA Process – October 17/11 – Toronto